rokibuddinzimi/rokibuddinzimi/README.md

 ## &#x270d; Life

-Apart from coding, I also a traveler and a pohotographer.
+Apart from coding, I am also a traveler and a pohotographer.
 Check out my instagram to see some of my works [ZIMIIIIII](https://www.instagram.com/zimiiiiii/)

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/Code-Kotlin-informational?style=flat&logo=kotlin&logoColor=white&color=2bbc8a)